Adelie penguins in Antarctica deliver “takeout” to the hardy invertebrates that manage to call the continent home. © Chadica, flickr

 One of the most surprising findings was that this impact stretched far beyond the boundaries of the animals’ colonies.
 The nutrients didn’t just stay where the droppings landed.
 Penguins and seals feed on fish, krill and squid from the ocean.
 They come onto the coasts to breed, roost and defecate.
 Their excrement then evaporates as ammonia gas and subsequently gets blown farther inland, making its way into the soil and creating a “nitrogen footprint” of up to 240 times the size of a colony.

-In fact, these expanded, fertilized areas had invertebrates that numbered in millions per square meter.
+In fact, these expanded, fertilized areas supported millions of invertebrates per square meter.
 By contrast, there are only about 50,000 to 100,000 invertebrates per square meter in the grasslands of Europe or the United States.

 Using the data they collected and the locations of other penguin colonies the researchers couldn’t get close to, the scientists mapped out likely biodiversity hot spots across the Antarctic Peninsula.
 If their analysis is right, the peninsula is bursting with microscopic critters.